ivop/atari8080/README.md

 the overhead of the instruction dispatcher is huge.
 For example, all MOV instructions, except when M is involved, are just a single lda and a single sta in 6502 assembly.
-Add to that at least 12 instructions for the instruction fetcher, and it's obvious that that's a huge factor in slowing down the emulation.
+Add to that at least 7 instructions for the instruction fetcher, often more, and it's obvious that that's a huge factor in slowing down the emulation.
 It would be nice if multiple instructions could be executed after eachother without the dispatcher slowing it down.
 However, the setup time